 You sometimes will wonder if the player will have a better gaming experience if you translate this character named "Nick" to "Nico" or the village name "Wusthausen" into something that fits your language.

 Should I make a corndog a bratwurst?
 Will Germans understand this reference?
 In an episode of the Netflix series Fargo, they changed "She is not Pol Pot" into "She is not a dictator" in the German version.
-I was surprised that Germans are not expected to know about the famous Cambodian dictator who killed many of his people just a few decades ago.
+I was surprised that Germans are not expected to know about the famous Cambodian dictator who killed many of his people just a few decades ago, considering how many Cambodian friends I grew up with.

 Should the game take part in my country, or will moving Tokyo to Frankfurt ruin the gaming experience, maybe for any possible future part of the game series?
 In my opinion, sometimes localization goes a bit too far.
 Even though I have to admit that I enjoy this kind of workaround: